 3. Accept your differences

-It’s one thing to be smitten by how different someone is from you, it’s a different to actually accept and even admire each other’s differences.
+It’s one thing to be smitten by how different someone is from you; it’s a different thing to accept and even admire each other’s differences.
 The fastest way to ruin a relationship — even one with great potential — is to try to change your partner into a carbon copy of yourself, or try to change him/her to meet your expectations and specific requirements.